NickOsman11/SudokuSolverRevenge/README.md

 A web application to help beginners to learn to play sudoku!

-To install the dependencies, run "npm install"
+To install the dependencies, run npm install

-To run the programme, run "npm run dev"
+To run the programme, run
+npm run dev

 A beginner's guide to the rules: https://sudoku.com/sudoku-rules/